libts/tslib/README.md

 `-d` makes the program return and run as a daemon in the background. `-v` makes it print the new `/dev/input/eventX` device node before returning.

+You can use *evdev* drivers now.
 In this case, for Qt5 for example you'd probably set something like this:

     QT_QPA_GENERIC_PLUGINS=evdevtouch:/dev/input/eventX
     QT_QPA_EVDEV_TOUCHSCREEN_PARAMETERS=/dev/input/eventX:rotate=0